holoviz-dev/pyctdev/README.md

 ### 16. automate release type tasks on travis

-As far as possible, just by running one or a couple of doit commands, avoiding CI-provided magic except where it's unavoidable or very useful (e.g. parallelizing builds, etc).
+As far as possible, just by running one or a couple of doit commands, we avoid CI-provided magic except where it's truly unavoidable or very useful (e.g. parallelizing builds, etc), because we need to support multiple CI systems (Travis CI for Linux and Mac, plus Appveyor for Windows).

 #### automatically generated packages